Abdi Mohamoud Omar

-Abdi Mohamoud Omar (Cabdi Maxamuud Cumar), also known as Abdi Ilay (Cabdi Ilay), is an Ethiopian politician who served as the president of the Somali Region in Ethiopia from 2010 to 2018.
+Abdi Mohamoud Omar (Cabdi Maxamuud Cumar; born 1966), also known as Abdi Ilay (Cabdi Ilay), is an Ethiopian politician who served as the president of the Somali Region in Ethiopia from 2010 to 2018.

 He was a member of the ruling regional party Ethiopian Somali People's Democratic Party (ESPDP), as well as a number five of the Meles Zenawi Foundation.
-However, he was removed from his positions and arrested a few months after Prime Minister Abiy Ahmed assumed office.
+Abdi Omar was removed from these positions and arrested a few months after Prime Minister Abiy Ahmed assumed office.
+Following his arrest, he was imprisoned on charges of human rights abuses until his release in March 2024, when all charges against him were dropped.

 Career

-Abdi Omar’s name appeared on the electoral list during the 2005 Ethiopian election, when the Somali tribes in Somali Region were loggerheaded for sharing electoral seats.
-Beyond his military links, Godfather and his special adviser is Abdi Ciro, who was a Somali colonel of the national security services (known as NSS), behind his promoting into the tribal electoral contests.
+Abdi Omar’s name appeared on the electoral list during the 2005 Ethiopian election, when the Somali tribes in the Somali Region were loggerheaded for sharing electoral seats.

-Becoming a member of the parliament did not come easy to Abdi, because he originated in a small sub-clan of Abdille, the major clan of the Ogaden.
-Those had no district with the Korahe region.
-His candidates caused a lot of controversial talk, with the interference of indisputable Ethiopian military commanders resulted to register him to be a parliament member acting of the Korahe region.
+Becoming a member of parliament proved challenging as Abdi Omar originated from a small sub-clan of the Abdille, the major clan of the Ogaden which lacked an official district within the Korahe region.
+His candidates caused significant controversy, however, the interference of indisputable Ethiopian military commanders ultimately resulted in his registration as a parliament member, representating the Korahe region.

-Before Abdi Mohamoud was elected president of Somali region, he served as the regional security chief under president Abdullahi Lugbur, countering numerous threats by both ONLF rebels and the Islamic extremist group Al-Ittihad.
+Before Abdi Omar was elected president of Somali region, he served as the regional security chief under president Abdullahi Lugbur, countering numerous threats by both ONLF rebels and the Islamic extremist group Al-Ittihad.

-Resignation and criminal charges
+Resignation, charges, and release

-On 6 August 2018, Abdi Mohamoud Omar resigned as President of the Somali Region following the unconstitutional forceful removal and the violence that erupted in the regional capital Jigjiga on 4 August.
+On 6 August 2018, Abdi Omar resigned as President of the Somali Region following the unconstitutional forceful removal and the violence that erupted in the regional capital Jigjiga two days earlier.
 He was replaced as president by Mustafa Muhummed Omer.
-On 27 August, it was reported that Abdi had been arrested by federal forces and charged with crimes.

-On 30 January 2019, Abdi was additionally charged with attempting to incite violence and "overthrow the constitutional order", but was held under custody without being charged.
+On 27 August, Abdi Omar was arrested by federal forces and charged with crimes.
+On 30 January 2019, he was additionally charged with attempting to incite violence and "overthrow the constitutional order", and was held in custody.

-On March 14, 2024, Abdi Mohamoud Omar was unconditionally released from prison after serving 6 years prison sentence.